 - E. Planting requirements near overhead utility lines.
 Where street trees are to be planted along streets with overhead power lines, the following requirements shall be met: - (1) If trees are to be planted within 15 feet of a utility pole or line, measured along the ground from the base of the pole, only trees which grow no taller than 30 feet shall be planted. - (2) If trees are to be planted within 15 to 25 feet of a utility pole or line, measured along the ground from the base of the pole, only trees which grow no taller than 40 feet shall be planted.
 Refer to the Township Plant Materials List contained in Appendix K, which is included as an attachment to Chapter 140, Subdivision and Land Development, for specifications and acceptable trees. - F. Existing trees in right-of-way.
-Trees in the right-of-way of a Township street, where the right-of-way belongs to the Township, shall not be removed without Township approval except within the clear sight triangle, or the removal of dead, diseased, non-native invasive species, or trees determined by the Township to be in poor health. - G. Plant materials suitable for buffers are listed in Chapter 140, Subdivision and Land Development, Appendix K, which is included as an attachment to that chapter. - H. Buffers may be reduced or eliminated, at the discretion of the Board of Supervisors, where buffering would adversely affect the mix of uses and activities. - I. Prior to the issuance of any Zoning Permit, complete plans showing the arrangement of all buffer yards, and placement, species, and size of all plant materials, and the placement, size, materials, and type of all fences to be placed in such buffer yard shall be reviewed by the Zoning Officer, Township Engineer, and/or Planning Commission (where applicable) to ascertain that the plans are in conformance with the terms of this chapter.
+Trees in the right-of-way of a Township street, where the right-of-way belongs to the Township, shall not be removed without Township approval except within the clear sight triangle, or the removal of dead, diseased, non-native invasive species, or trees determined by the Township to be in poor health. - G. Plant materials suitable for buffers are listed in Chapter 140, Subdivision and Land Development, Appendix K, which is included as an attachment to that chapter. - H. Buffer yards required between different uses within a site may be reduced or eliminated at the discretion of the Board of Supervisors, where required buffer yards are deemed to adversely affect the mix of uses or activities.
+[Amended 10-24-2022 by Ord.
+No. 2022-002]

+I. Prior to the issuance of any Zoning Permit, complete plans showing the arrangement of all buffer yards, and placement, species, and size of all plant materials, and the placement, size, materials, and type of all fences to be placed in such buffer yard shall be reviewed by the Zoning Officer, Township Engineer, and/or Planning Commission (where applicable) to ascertain that the plans are in conformance with the terms of this chapter.

 § 160-34.
-(Reserved)
+(Reserved)19

 § 160-35.
-(Reserved)
+(Reserved)20